 zoom.maxPercent [Integer] - Determines the maximum percentage by which a page can be zoomed in using Firefox's full page zooming feature.
 The default is 300% however you can raise this value if you wish to zoom in even more on a page.
 You can also adjust the minimum zoom level with the zoom.minPercent preference, the default being 30%, and you can make this value even smaller to allow you to zoom out further if you wish.

-That concludes the About:Config preferences list.
-The next page covers UserChrome.css and UserContent.css tweaks.
+That concludes the list of the most useful About:Config preferences.
+The next page covers how to tweak Firefox using the UserChrome.css and UserContent.css files.